 The properties are considered used when they have been put into operation before they were acquired and they are older than 10 years.

-In this case the amortization is different; for example, this kind of properties cannot benefit from the method of accelerated depreciation of SMEs.
+In this case, the amortization is different; for example, this kind of property cannot benefit from the method of accelerated depreciation of SMEs.

 - The acquisition price: you can fold the maximum coefficient of amortization of the official tables.